 The larvae of Glaucopsyche lygdamus (Lepidoptera: Lycaenidae) secrete substances that attract ants.
 In two field sites in Colorado, tending ants protect caterpillars of G. lygdamus from attack by braconid and tachinid parasitoids.
 This protection may have been an important feature in the evolution of the association between lycaenid larvae and ants.

-Knowledge graph centered on Parasitoids as selective agents in the symbiosis b with 8 nodes and 13 connections.
-Top connected: Lepidoptera, Plant-herbivore coevolution: lupines and lycaenids, Assessing the quality of different ant species as , N. E. Pierce, Bottom-up mediation of an ant-membracid mutualism:.
+Knowledge graph centered on Parasitoids as selective agents in the symbiosis b with 11 nodes and 32 connections.
+Top connected: Lepidoptera, Plant-herbivore coevolution: lupines and lycaenids, Caterpillars, Assessing the quality of different ant species as , Lycaenidae.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.